 Bipolar disorder appears to be related to low empathy in a two-fold way: neurologically and through symptomology.

-The exact cause of bipolar disorder is unknown, but it is a condition that can feature changes both to brain structure and chemistry.
+The exact cause of bipolar disorder is unknown, but it is a condition that can feature changes both in brain structure and chemistry.

 Similarly, a 2021 paper reported weaker neural connectivity in areas related to cognitive empathy among those living with bipolar disorder.